Iowa Hawkeyes vs Northwestern at Wrigley Field Preview

 I often like to joke that the Chicago Bears, as a whole franchise top to bottom, are basically what would happen if you had a Brian Ferentz level of merit hire at every position in your organization.

-You don’t have to be an Iowa fan to hate the fact that Brian Ferentz, who is basically sports Meghan McCain, still has a job.
+You don’t have to be an Iowa fan to hate the fact that Brian Ferentz, who is basically sports Meghan McCain, had a job this long.
 You can just be a human being who believes in the concepts or meritocracy and the notion of their being consequences for one actions.

-We must clarify one thing about the drive for 325 (it’s going to take a scoring pace far above where they are now to get there)- if Ferentz the younger doesn’t reach that benchmark it doesn’t automatically mean he’ll be canned.
-It just means his contract terminates.
+Regardless of what happens with the drive for 325, Ferentz the younger is officially not coming back next season.
+The school announced on Monday that Brian Ferentz will be with the team until the end of the season, plus the bowl game, but after that his time is up.

 Already bowl eligible, IU is looking at a 9, or maybe even a 10 win season, despite the fact that they are missing one whole phase of a complete college football team.